Medical Provider Network

 Are you required to see a doctor in a Medical Provider Network?

-To pre-designate your personal physician to treat a work-related accident, you must meet specific criteria, including the following: In the case of a work-related accident, the doctor offers to be your pre-designated physician.
-Before the accident, a pre-designation report with the physician’s name and address must be filed, pre-designating your personal doctor.
+To pre-designate your physician to treat a work-related accident, you must meet specific criteria, including the following: In the case of a work-related accident, the doctor offers to be your pre-designated physician.
+Before the accident, a pre-designation report with the physician’s name and address must be filed, pre-designating your doctor.
 You currently have health insurance that covers non-work-related diseases or accidents.

 What do I do if I believe the Medical Provider Network violates the California Code of Regulations?